 Disclosure Delta is where strategic insight often hides.

 The strongest use of AI here is not summarization.
 It is contradiction detection.
-Feed AI a set of public artifacts from the same competitor and ask it to identify tensions between positioning, pricing, support promises, implementation complexity, and segment language.
+Feed AI a structured set of public artifacts from the same competitor and ask it to identify tensions between positioning, pricing, support promises, implementation complexity, and segment language.
 The goal is to surface mismatches.

 Concept 3: Pattern Drift

-Pattern Drift is the cumulative movement of small public signals that indicates a market direction before the direction becomes obvious.
+Pattern Drift is the cumulative movement of small public signals that indicates market direction before the direction becomes obvious.

 AI is useful here because it can compare snapshots over time, summarize deltas, cluster recurring themes, and surface movement that human reviewers often miss.
 That is especially valuable when you track ten to twenty competitors across multiple signal types over several months.